 Best Overall Destination for 2019: Memphis

 Memphis is a hotbed of activity.
 Formerly abandoned lots and buildings are now fun spots for tourists and locals.
-At Crosstown Concourse (in an old Sears distribution warehouse) you can dine in a dozen just opened restaurants including one that taps refugees to do the cooking.
-An overgrown yard has turned into Railgarten, a 1.5 acre adult playground with a tiki bar, ping pong room, ice cream parlor, diner, sandbox, stage for live music, and much more.
+At Crosstown Concourse (in an old Sears distribution warehouse), you can dine in a dozen just-opened restaurants, including one that taps refugees to do the cooking.
+An overgrown yard has turned into Railgarten, a one and a half acre adult playground with a tiki bar, ping pong room, ice cream parlor, diner, sandbox, a stage for live music, and much more.

 Nature lovers will cherish the bike paths that now connect all parts of the city.
 You can ride over the Mississippi Bridge or in forests with rare animals like blue herons.